zack-bitcoin/amoveo/docs/design/cryptoeconomics.md

 This matrix shows that the default strategy of 01 is not a nash equilibrium.
 If the network chooses 01, then it is in your interest to choose 11 so you can earn 3 more.
 So it is in every mining pool's interest to change the rules to earn a profit.
+Since the default strategy of 01 is not a nash equilibrium, this might not be a cryptoeconomically secure protocol.

 Now lets modify the payout matrix into one where 01 is a nash equilibrium
 ```